pert5432/tygress/README.md

 });
 ```

+`tygress migration:generate Name` to generate a migration that will make your DB schema match Tygress entities \
 `tygress migration:blank Name` to create an empty migration \
 `tygress migration:run` to run all pending migrations \
 `tygress migration:rollback` to rollback the last executed migration